East Finchley: Schools

-Only one state primary school, Martin Primary School (Ofsted outstanding) is situated in East Finchley itself, but the east and southern parts of N2 are covered by the catchment of Tetherdown, Coldfall and Highgate Primary Schools (all within the London Borough of Haringey).
+Two state primary schools, including one faith primary school - Holy Trinity (CofE) and the other Martin Primary School are situated in East Finchley.
+In additional, the east and southern parts of N2 are covered by the catchment of Tetherdown, Coldfall and Highgate Primary Schools (all within the London Borough of Haringey).
 Pupils on the west side of the village attend Brookland Infant and Junior Schools, which adjoin Christ's College, or Akiva Primary.

-There is one faith primary school - Holy Trinity (CofE), with Eden Primary School (Jewish) in neighbouring Muswell Hill, and Akiva Primary (Jewish) in Finchley both taking pupils from East Finchley.
+There is Eden Primary School (Jewish) in neighbouring Muswell Hill, and Akiva Primary (Jewish) in Finchley both taking pupils from East Finchley.

 East Finchley is home to two mixed non-selective non-denominational secondary schools - Archer Academy (opened 2013) and Christ's College (mixed, as of 2018) and a mixed Roman Catholic secondary school - Bishop Douglass Catholic School.
 Pupils on the east (Muswell Hill) side of the village also attend Fortismere School (mixed comprehensive, which falls under the London Borough of Haringey Local Education Authority).